Flatulence

 There are several general symptoms related to intestinal gas: pain, bloating and abdominal distension, excessive flatus volume, excessive flatus odor, and gas incontinence.
 Furthermore, eructation (colloquially known as "burping") is sometimes included under the topic of flatulence.
 When excessive or malodorous, flatus can be a sign of a health disorder, such as irritable bowel syndrome, celiac disease or lactose intolerance.

 Terminology

 Non-medical definitions of the term include "the uncomfortable condition of having gas in the stomach and bowels", or "a state of excessive gas in the alimentary canal".
 These definitions highlight that many people consider "bloating", abdominal distension or increased volume of intestinal gas, to be synonymous with the term flatulence (although this is technically inaccurate).

-Colloquially, flatulence may be referred to as "farting", "pumping", "trumping", "blowing off", "pooting", "passing gas", "breaking wind", "backfiring", or simply (in American English) "gas" or (British English) "wind".
+Colloquially, flatulence may be referred to as "farting", "trumping", "breaking wind", "blowing off", "pumping", "pooting", "passing gas", "backfiring", "tooting", "beefing", or simply (in American English) "gas" or (British English) "wind".
+According to the Oxford English Dictionary, "wind" has been used for over 1100 years, "fart" for over 900 years, "trump" for 700 years, "break wind" for 500 years, and none of the others more than 200 years.
 Derived terms include vaginal flatulence, otherwise known as a queef.
+In rhyming slang, blowing a raspberry (at someone) means imitating with the mouth the sound of a fart, in real or feigned derision.